Qumulo/docs/shift-from-s3.md

    https://my-bucket.s3.us-west-2.amazonaws.com/my-folder/my-project/file.txt
    ```

-   **Note:** This process doesn't encode or transform your data in any way.
-Shift-From attempts only to map every S3 object in the specified folder to a file on your Qumulo cluster.
+   {% include note.html content="This process doesn't encode or transform your data in any way.
+Shift-From attempts only to map every S3 object in the specified folder to a file on your Qumulo cluster." %}

 1. Avoids redownloading an unchanged object in a subsequent job by tracking the information about an object and its replicated object.

-   **Note:** If you rename or move an object or local file between jobs, or if there are any metadata changes in S3 or Qumulo, the object is replicated again.
+   {% include note.html content="If you rename or move an object or local file between jobs, or if there are any metadata changes in S3 or Qumulo, the object is replicated again." %}

 ### Storing and Reusing Relationships
 The Shift-From relationship remains on the Qumulo cluster.
 You can monitor the completion status of a job, start new jobs for a relationship after the initial job finishes, and delete the relationship (when you no longer need the S3-folder-Qumulo-directory pair).
 To avoid redownloading objects that a previous copy job downloaded, relationships take up approximately 100 bytes per object.
 To free this storage, you can delete relationships that you no longer need.